Scotland Study Abroad Program at the University of Glasgow

 Are there any course or departmental restrictions?

-Film & Media Studies The minimum prerequisite to take a class in this department is four classes as background in the subject area.
+- Film and Media Studies: The minimum prerequisite to take a class in this department is four classes as background in the subject area.

 For more information about each department, please visit the University of Glasgow Department web pages.
 There may be course or departmental restrictions for departments that are not listed above.
 For more information, contact your program advisor.